 Black tarry stools may represent upper gastrointestinal bleeding

-Dear Patient: The presence of a black tarry and foul smelling stool may indicate bleeding from the upper gastrointestinal tract.
-In addition to your symptoms of abdominal pain and history of prolonged use of extra strength excedrin (which includes aspirin 250mg, acetaminophen 250mg and caffeine 65mg) this most likely represents peptic ulceration and bleeding.
-Aspirin and other NSAIDs including ibuprofen predispose to peptic ulceration; therefore I advise discontinuing aspirin immediately.
-I would advise attending your family doctor urgently or local emergency room (if more accessible), for a full blood count examination to check your Haemoglobin level, and an urgent referral to a gastroenterologist for an endoscopy, which allows visualization of the upper gastrointestinal tract through a camera lens and identification of any peptic ulceration.
+The presence of a black tarry foul smelling stool may indicate bleeding from the upper gastrointestinal tract.
+In addition to abdominal pain this most likely represents peptic ulceration and bleeding.
+Exedrin is a combination of aspirin and acetaminophen, and I would advise discontinuing use of this because aspirin and other NSAIDs including ibuprofen predispose to peptic ulceration.
+I would advise attending your family doctor for a full blood count examination to check your Haemoglobin level, and an urgent referral to a gastroenterologist for an endoscopy, which allows visualization of the upper gastrointestinal tract through a camera lens and identification of any peptic ulceration.

 These Q&A’s are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.